anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.rst

    * - Pod and workloads
      - Description
    * - `Pod <https://kubernetes.io/docs/concepts/workloads/pods/>`__
-     - Pod is a collection of containers that can run on a node.
+     - A pod is a collection of containers that can run on a node.
 This resource is created by clients and scheduled onto nodes.
    * - `ReplicaSet <https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/>`__
-     - ReplicaSet ensures that a specified number of pod replicas are running at any given time.
+     - A ReplicaSet ensures that a specified number of pod replicas are running at any given time.
    * - `Deployment <https://kubernetes.io/docs/concepts/workloads/controllers/deployment/>`__
-     - Deployment enables declarative updates for Pods and ReplicaSets.
+     - A deployment enables declarative updates for pods and ReplicaSets.
    * - `DaemonSet <https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/>`__
-     - A Daemon set ensures that the correct nodes run a copy of a Pod.
+     - A DaemonSet ensures that the correct nodes run a copy of a pod.
    * - `Job <https://kubernetes.io/docs/concepts/workloads/controllers/job/>`__
-     - A Job represent a task, it creates one or more Pods and will continue to retry until the expected number of successful completions is reached.
+     - A job represents a task.
+It creates one or more pods and ensures that the specified number of successful completions is completed.
    * - `CronJob <https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/>`__
-     - A CronJob manages time-based Jobs, namely: once at a specified point in time and repeatedly at a specified point in time.
+     - A CronJob manages time-based jobs, namely, once or repeatedly at specified times.
    * - `StatefulSet <https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/>`__
-     - StatefulSet represents a set of pods with consistent identities.
-Identities are defined as: network, storage.
+     - A StatefulSet represents a set of pods with consistent identities.
+Identities are defined as network and storage.

-CPU Management
+CPU Management Policies
-^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^

-CPU management has policies to determine placement preferences to use for workloads that are sensitive to cache affinity or latency, and so the workloads must not be moved by OS scheduler or throttled by kubelet.
-Additionally, some workloads are sensitive to differences between physical cores and SMT, while others (like DPDK-based workloads) are designed to run on isolated CPUs (like on Linux with cpuset-based selection of CPUs and isolcpus kernel parameter specifying cores isolated from general SMP balancing and scheduler algorithms).
+CPU management has policies to determine placement preferences to use for workloads that are sensitive to cache affinity or latency.
+Therefore, These workloads must not be throttled by the kubelet and their processes must not be scheduled across the CPU cores by the OS scheduler.
+Additionally, some workloads are sensitive to differences between the physical cores and the SMT, while others (such as DPDK-based workloads) are designed to run on isolated CPUs (such as on Linux with a cpuset-based selection of CPUs and isolcpus kernel parameters specifying cores isolated from the general SMP balancing and scheduler algorithms).

 Kubernetes `CPU Manager <https://kubernetes.io/docs/tasks/administer-cluster/cpu-management-policies/>`__ works with Topology Manager.
 Special care needs to be taken of: